-A small French bulldog is not a certified or approved breed.
+A Mini French Bulldog is not a certified or approved breed.
 Rather, it is purely an adaptation of customary or typical French bulldogs and is comparatively smaller than typical French bulldogs.
-It exhibits some similarities and some differences when it comes to their origin, their traits, buying, and care guide.
+It exhibits some similarities and some differences when it comes to their origin, traits, buying, and care guide.
 These French toy bulldogs are gaining massive popularity amongst French bulldog fans.

 Where do these tiny French bulldogs come from?

 As is already mentioned, they are not an official breed.
-To get small-sized puppies, they were bred differently.
+To get small-sized puppies were bred differently.
 Several ways through which breeders get these teacup French bulldog puppies are crossbreeding, Dwarfism, and breeding mini French bulldogs.